 Highlights: Playful, Active, Loyal

 If you haven’t been living under a rock, you may have seen funny memes of an evil husky circulating the web.
 Sure, they may look “evil” with their sinister-looking eyes and the black fur that surrounds it.
-However, are they really that dangerous and aggresive?
+But, are they really that dangerous or aggressive?

-Most huskies are friendly and social creatures – they simply love people.
-Most owners will tell you that their Huskies are intelligent, alert and gentle to both human and other dogs.
+Most huskies are friendly and social creatures.
+They simply love people.
+Most owners will tell you that the Husky is intelligent, alert, and gentle to all creatures.
 However, the problem is that Huskies are always full of energy and extremely active, which may lead to aggressive tendencies.

-Looking into isolated incidents, I can tell that many of these fatal attacks by huskies involved small children.
-It’s not generally a great idea to let large dogs play with small children, especially if the dog is highly energetic.
-And if the dog is not familiar with the kids, the situation can be fatal.
+Looking into isolated incidents, I can tell that many of these fatal attacks by Huskies involved small kids.
+It’s not generally a great idea to let large dogs play with small children, especially if the dog is energetic and aren’t familiar with the kids.